oberoidhruv/init.lua/README.md

 ### Dhruv's NeoVim Config

-Need to save this .config file somewhere
+Need to save this .config file somewhere.
+For reference, this goes in ~/.config/nvim